FOCUS LEARNING ACADEMY STAFF

 Nan Rzasa has been teaching Kindergarten at Focus since 2009.
 She has been teaching Somali students since 2006.
 Nan graduated from Stephens College with a degree in elementary and early childhood education.
 She has attended Masters classes at Iowa State University and Ashland University.
 Nan is a proud Lifetime member of the Girl Scouts of the USA.
 She was recognized for her service to the Delaware Raritan Council.
 Mrs. Rzasa spends her spare time tutoring and looking for projects that will help her teach kindergarten.
 She lives in Gahanna with her dog Bubbie and has extended family in Reynoldsburg and Ewing, New Jersey.

 Teaching Philosophy: I believe that every individual has the ability and desire to learn and that I can help the individual unlock those abilities for them to learn and better themselves.

-Samantha Trick is a new kindergarten teacher at Focus Academy of Northern Columbus.
 Ms. Trick received her bachelor’s of science in early childhood education from Ohio University in Athens, Ohio.
-She is currently entering her second year of teaching after spending her first year of teaching as a lead teacher in a Head Start program in Columbus, Ohio.
+She is currently entering her third year of teaching after spending her first year of teaching as a lead teacher in a Head Start program in Columbus, Ohio and her second year at FLANC.
 In her spare time outside of school she enjoys outdoors hiking and canoeing.
 She also loves to read and write in her free time.

 Teaching Philosophy: I believe that all students deserve a high quality education that supports their growth both developmentally and academically regardless of external factors.
 I believe that education should focus efforts on building resiliency within students.
 This ensures that students approach all challenges inside and outside of the classroom with confidence and determination.
 In addition, I also strongly believe that it’s equally important in education to teach positive character traits.
 This includes those such as responsibility, compassion and kindness.